Taipoxin: Structure

 Taipoxin is a ternary complex consisting of three subunits of α, β and γ monomers in a 1:1:1 ratio, also called the A, B and C homologous subunits.
-These subunits are equally distributed across the structure and together the three-dimensional structures of these three monomers form a shared core of three α helix's, a Ca2+ binding site and a hydrophobic channel to which the fatty acyl chains binds.
+These subunits are equally distributed across the structure, and together the three-dimensional structures of these three monomers form a shared core of three α-helices, a Ca2+ binding site and a hydrophobic channel to which the fatty acyl chains binds.

 The α and β complex consist of 120 amino acid residues which are cross linked by 7 disulfide bridges.
 The alpha subunit is very basic (pH(I)>10) and the only one that shows neurotoxicity.
 The β complex is neutral and can be separated into two isoforms. β1 and β2 are interchangeable but differ slightly in amino acid composition.
 The γ complex contains 135 amino acid residues which are cross linked by 8 disulfide bridges.
 It is very acidic due to 4 sialic acid residues, which might be important for complex formation.
 The gamma subunit also seems to function as a protector of the alpha complex, preventing fast renal clearance or proteolytic degradation.
 It also boosts the specificity on the target and could be involved in the binding of the alpha unit.
 The whole complex is slightly acidic with a pH(I) of 5, but under a lower pH and/or high ionic strength the subunits dissociate.

 Just as the PLA2 enzyme the PLA2 toxin is Ca2+ dependent for hydrolysing fatty acyl ester bonds at the sn-2 position of glycerol-phospholipids.
 Depending on disulphide bridge positions and lengths of C-termini these PLA2 enzymes/PLA2 toxins are categorized into three classes.
 These classes are also an indication of the toxicity of PLA2/PLA2, as PLA2s from pancreatic secretions, bee venom or the weak elapid venoms are grouped into class I, whereas PLA2s from the more potent viperid venoms which causes inflammatory exudate's are grouped into class II.
 However most snake venoms are capable of more than one toxic activity, such as cytotoxicity, myotoxicity, neuro-toxicity, anticoagulant activity and hypotensive effects.